 - The computer is needed as a workstation: Certain jobs like 3D animation, for example, require extra graphical performance for rendering or smoother design area operation.

-- Software requirements demand it: Certain software applications can be graphics-intensive enough to warrant a graphics card as it will relieve significant strain from the CPU.
+- Software requirements demand it: Certain software applications can be graphics-intensive enough to warrant a card as it will relieve significant strain from the CPU.

-Benefits of a standalone graphics card for your computer
+Benefits of a standalone graphics card

-I’d like to take the time to mention a few benefits of installing graphics cards.
+I want to take the time to mention a few benefits of installing graphics cards.

 While adding a standalone graphics card does use some extra power from your power supply, as long as you have the extra headroom in the wattage output of the power supply, the power supply will last just fine.